 The model - tree-ring comparison shows a very good agreement in especially the timing of the 2 m air temperature anomalies.

-The mismatches that are still present in the NH comparison, like the strength of the peak cooling, could be due to The EVA forcing generator that was used to get the AOD input for the model (see methods) was based on tropical eruptions (Toohey et al., 2016b) and might therefore not simulate the processes and related timescales for relatively small eruptions in the extratropics.
-The fact that the fact that TRW was used, which gives a lagged and smoothed response (Zhang et al., 2015; Esper et al., 2015; Lücke et al., 2019; Zhu et al., 2020), or because the volcanic forcing in the model is overestimating the cooling in the mid-latitudes.
-In addition, the model output is on a 2 by 2 grid, whereas the tree-ring data consists of several single point outputs, that are then averaged.
-Interestingly, the recovery time of ~20 year after the peak cooling in the NH tree-ring temperatures is also present in the modeled NH temperature anomalies, eruption dates are always put to January if unknown also could influence the simulated response (Toohey et al., 2011; Stevenson et al., 2017; Toohey et al., 2019)
+The mismatches that are still present in the NH comparison, like the strength of the peak cooling, could be due to the fact that TRW was used, which gives a lagged and smoothed response (Zhang et al., 2015; Esper et al., 2015; Lücke et al., 2019; Zhu et al., 2020), or because the volcanic forcing in the model is overestimating the cooling in the mid-latitudes.
+In addition, the model output is on a 2 by 2° grid, whereas the tree-ring data consists of several single point outputs, that are then averaged.
+Interestingly, the recovery time of ~ 20 year after the peak cooling in the NH tree-ring temperatures is also present in the modeled NH temperature anomalies.

-The concept of a LALIA period was raised by Büntgen et al. (2016), based on tree-ring data .
+The concept of a LALIA period was raised by Büntgen et al. (2016), based on tree-ring data.
 There is a good agreement between the tree-ring temperatures and the model temperatures after normalization.
-This was done with regard to the time series, because the from the Alps and Altai.
-Comparing these specific sites as well, the model and tree-ring temperature anomalies were calculated and provided with respect to the reference period 1961-1990, whereas for the modeled temperature anomalies 0-1850 CE was used as a reference period (see Method Section).
+This was done with regard to the time series, because the tree-ring temperature anomalies were calculated and provided with respect to the reference period 1961-1990, whereas for the modeled temperature anomalies 0-1850 CE was used as a reference period (see Method Section).
 The modeled cooling after the volcanic eruptions in 536 and 540 CE after normalization lasts until about 560 CE.
-The reconstruction do not agree as for the NH tree ring ensemble reconstruction, and especially the Altai reconstruction shows a longer cooling after the 536/540 CE eruptions in the tree-ring proxy temperatures of the Alps and Altai could be due to the prescribed volcanic forcing in the model, and that the 547 eruption might have had a stronger impact on NH land than the model simulates.
+The longer cooling after the 536/540 CE eruptions in the tree-ring proxy temperatures of the Alps and Altai could be due to the prescribed volcanic forcing in the model, and that the 547 eruption might have had a stronger impact on NH land than the model simulates.

-(Figure A2b and c).
-Previous proxy-based studies (Larsen et al., 2008; Helama et al., 2017) (Larsen et al., 2008; Esper et al., 2012b; Lut found a cooling up to 570 CE for Scandinavia, Europe, and the NH, where they used a mix of based on tree-ring, ice-core, lake sediment, and documentary records.
+Previous proxy-based studies (Larsen et al., 2008; Helama et al., 2017) found a cooling up to 570 CE for the NH, where they used a mix of tree-ring, ice-core and documentary records.
 Only the records from the Alps and Altai show a persistent cooling for a longer period (Büntgen et al., 2016).
-(Figures A2a and d, and A3).

-In the recent study by Büntgen et al. (2020) an updated From the perspective of our model results, the persistence of the cooling was not as long lasting as the tree-ring data set based on 9 tree ring locations for the NH and for the entire past 2000 years was published.
+In the recent study by Büntgen et al. (2020) an updated tree-ring data set based on 9 tree ring locations for the NH and for the entire past 2000 years was published.
 This study shows a larger temperature variation than previously recognized for the first millennium, as well as 536 CE marking the beginning of the coldest decade of the last 2000 years.
-Our findings are also in accordance with the NH compilation of that data set, where there is a cooling until ~560 CE.
+Our findings are also in accordance with the NH compilation of that data set, where there is a cooling until \sim 560 CE.